Table of Contents

 Best Squat Rack

 The Squat Rack is one of the most used pieces of equipment in any gym.
-Many workouts involving the barbell will be done in the rack as well as pull-ups, kipping pull-ups , bar muscle-ups and more.
+Many workouts involving the barbell will be done in the rack as well as pull-ups, kipping pull-ups, bar muscle-ups, and more.
 You want a squat rack that can take it all and still keep moving.
-The Rogue R-3 Power Rack combines 2×3 steel tubing in a compact rack that will be stable (when bolted to the ground) for any movement or weight you can throw at it.
+The Rogue R-3 Power Rack combines 2x3 steel tubing in a compact rack that will be stable (when bolted to the ground) for any movement or weight you can throw at it and is one of the best squat racks out there.

 Rogue is known for outstanding attention to detail, and the R-3 Power Rack is a shining example of that.
 Everything from the welds to the powder-coat to even the spacing of the holes is well thought out.
 After putting the Rogue R-3 Power Rack through thousands of workouts, there's no better choice for most people.
 You can upgrade to a thicker steel tubing, but it's not needed.